 CreekLands, formerly known as Central Coast Salmon Enhancement, works to restore and protect watersheds, provide educational resources to the community and help revive damaged ecology.
-This year they were the recipient of Verdin’s 24-Hour Give.
-Over the years, the mission of the organization has changed and their objectives and projects have expanded.
+This year they were the recipients of Verdin’s 24-Hour Give.
+Over the years, the mission of the nonprofit organization has changed and their objectives and projects have expanded.
 A rebrand was needed to further their communications efforts with the community and raise awareness about their important purpose.
 With this rebrand came a new name and logo, which better encompasses the philanthropic efforts of the organization.
 Verdin and our partners have set CreekLands up for success with this gift of more than $130,000 in in-kind services!

 The Central Coast stands out with its beautiful landscape and wonderful environment.
 Nonprofits like CreekLands work behind the scenes to keep it that way.